Di Rosa Center for Contemporary Art: di Rosa Collection

 di Rosa Center for Contemporary Art maintains a permanent collection of works by Northern California artists that was originally collected by Rene di Rosa (1919-2010).
 The collection contains notable works by artists living or working in the San Francisco Bay Area from mid-twentieth century to the early twenty-first century, highlighting a story of experimentation of the artists of the region.
 It is displayed in part, on a rotating basis, in the galleries at di Rosa.
 Work not on view is held in professional offsite storage.

 Collection artists include Robert Arneson, David Best, Nayland Blake, Joan Brown, Bruce Conner, Judy Dater, Jay DeFeo, Viola Frey, Robert Hudson, David Ireland, Paul Kos, Jim Melchert, Peter Saul, and William T. Wiley.

 The foundation that runs the di Rosa, along with former Executive Director Robert Sain, announced in July 2019 that they would sell most of the current collection of 1,600 works, but keep several hundred.
 The announcement was met with public outrage and a petition by artists.
 In 2021, di Rosa changed course under the leadership of Executive Director Kate Eilertsen.

 Exhibitions and programming

 di Rosa's curatorial staff organizes rotating exhibitions of work from the collection and work by emerging and established Bay Area artists.
-Notable exhibitions include Oliver Lee Jackson: Any Eyes curated by Diane Roby (November 19, 2021-February 20, 2022), The Incorrect Museum: Vignettes from the di Rosa Collection curated by Kate Eilertsen (April 2021-present), Equilibrium: A Paul Kos Survey an solo exhibition of the artist's site-specific conceptual work curated by Amy Owen (April - October 2016)., and The True Artist is an Amazing Luminous Fountain, a traveling exhibition of work from the collection curated by Jack Rasmussen (April 2004 - November 2005).
+Notable exhibitions include Oliver Lee Jackson: Any Eyes curated by Diane Roby (November 19, 2021 – February 20, 2022), The Incorrect Museum: Vignettes from the di Rosa Collection curated by Kate Eilertsen (April 2021 – present), Equilibrium: A Paul Kos Survey a solo exhibition of the artist's site-specific conceptual work curated by Amy Owen (April - October 2016)., and The True Artist is an Amazing Luminous Fountain, a traveling exhibition of work from the collection curated by Jack Rasmussen (April 2004 - November 2005).

 di Rosa organizes programming and educational programs related to their exhibitions and site.
 Programs range from artist talks and performances to birdwatching, nature hikes, and summer camps for children.